 One nice touch is that the service supports a dark mode, which you can automatically use for special posts.
-On Notebook, that’s my non-dated pages like Shortcuts, and on IMA, I made midterm & final projects use dark mode.
+On Notebook, that’s my non-dated pages like Tools, and on IMA, I made midterm & final projects use dark mode.
 If you never touch it, that works too.

 Those are my systems, remixed from ZEIT’s & now open source for you to remix too.
 If you make your own version, let me know!